nushell/nushell.github.io/commands/docs/split_chars.md

 title: split chars
 categories: |
   strings
-version: 0.76.0
+version: 0.77.0
 strings: |
-  Split a string into a list of characters
+  Split a string into a list of characters.
 usage: |
-  Split a string into a list of characters
+  Split a string into a list of characters.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings